 To this mood, Cruise is not merely instrumental but essential, weaponizing his relationship to America – or as an embodiment of America, one might say – to pervert and perturb the assumption that this sort of personal play is free of consequence and should be interpreted merely as an individualized story of loss, gain, achievement, or failure.
 Holding to his hardly-changing features, he recreates a milieu of middle-aged American man pretending to be an adolescent hot-shot.
 As a character, he exhibits a too-anxious-to-think-about-his-own-anxiety unthinkingness, playing a renegade in the classical American spirit while also playing a punching bag for an America that is only interested in renegade individualism it can mobilize for its own purposes and at the expense of other nations in the world.

-Although too superficial to linger, American Made’s very superficiality also gamely reprimands the administrative quality of so many “based on a true story” motion pictures.
+Although too superficial to linger, American Made’s very superficiality also gamely reprimands the dull, administrative quality of so many “based on a true story” motion pictures.
 Liman’s copious freeze-frames and jackrabbit jump-cuts not only emulate his protagonist’s rattled brains but the US’s frazzled nerves and the incomprehensibility of some of its moral justifications.
 The reliance on the faded-glory of old film stock (or digital aping of said stock) recalls the scorching, don’t-touch-it’s-too-hot chaos of Oliver Stone’s Salvador.
 This is a bucking bronco of a film, a reminder that the US – and the bold and brazenly stupid entrepreneurs who manifest the nation’s gung-ho spirit at its least mediated – is doomed to be defeated by the very well it draws animus from: an undying belief in the next frontier, at any cost.

 If me writing anything about the interminably just-competent, barrenly-anonymous The Wall is useful to anyone, let it be this: it is highly reminiscent of (although less radical and thus more denatured than) John Ford’s astonishingly out-of-character and brutally existential The Lost Patrol from 1936, a portrait of war as perpetual detour and eventual consumption in a murderously unspecified limbo pitilessly devoid of recognizable or earthly verisimilitude.
 See that movie.
 I guess you could see The Wall too, but only if you are for some reason left wanting for another heaping slab of basically-passable filmmaking in the era of increasingly homogenized, not-too-bad-not-too-good cinema where every film is, you know, “ok”.

 As for me?
 Well, The Wall is fine, I guess, but I’ve seen quite a lot of just-fine movies in my day, and The Wall is about as just-fine as it gets.
 It’s rudimentary in every way, aiming for the more-obvious “you are there” ruthless immediacy war-type film rather than the more provoking possibility of an existentially-chilling remove.
-(Ford’s film intimates the hubris of any such “immediate” perspective that proposes to have access to this war-time-world).
+(Ford’s film hints at the hubris of any such “immediate” perspective that proposes to have access to this war-time-world).
 I suppose immediacy is a workable decision in theory, opting for the shiv-in the-gut tightness of Jules Dassin or Nicholas Ray, two masculine directors remarkably attuned to the fragility of the male ego and the essential incoherence of the masculine mindset.
 But The Wall has no such desires beyond its simple allegorical construction wherein the US is hunting an unknown, unfinishable threat and grossly out of their league in the Middle East.
 That’s true and all, but The Hurt Locker was, what, a decade ago now?

 The Wall operates as though the most meaningful political statement it can volunteer in 2017 is that America doesn’t know what it is doing in the Middle East (in point of fact, it often knows exactly what brand of imperialism it’s hawking).
 Or better yet, the film proffers the perennial and undefeatable “war is hell” mantra.
 You can find war films with more texture anywhere you look, especially if you look to Sam Fuller or Sam Peckinpah.
 Or if you just happen to be wandering into a bag of rocks or broken glass.
 A real wartime masterpiece should be a play of altered states, a work at the frontiers of the mind rather than merely the borderlands of location photography.
 The Wall offers one state – “thrilling” – and even then hits it somewhat indifferently.